maximiliank/GenericCSVParser/README.md

 This is a library that should make it easier to parse csv files into a vector of structs using `boost::spirit::x3`.
 The key idea is taken from the following post https://stackoverflow.com/a/50824603.

-You can specify header column names and parser types in a configuration and then parse in to `boos::fusion` adapted struct, e.g.
+You can specify header column names and parser types in a configuration and then parse in to `boost::fusion` adapted struct, e.g.

 ```c++